Shubham1213s/ChatBot/README.md

 3. The invoices will be parsed and saved to: 'parsed_invoices.json'
 4. After parsing, the interactive chatbot will start.
 You can ask questions like:

+`
-Ask a question (or type 'exit'): How many invoices are due in the next 7 days?
+How many invoices are due in the next 7 days?
+`
 Ans: 1 invoice(s): East Repair In , due 26/02/2019, $145.0

+`
-Ask a question (or type 'exit'): What is the total value of the invoice from East Repair In ?
+What is the total value of the invoice from East Repair In ?
+`
 Ans: $145.00

+`
-Ask a question (or type 'exit'): List all vendors with invoices > $140
+List all vendors with invoices > $140
+`
 Ans: East Repair In ($145.0)

-Ask a question (or type 'exit'): exit
+5. ## Exit

 - Type `exit` to close the chatbot.
 - The chatbot answers queries based on the invoices you selected.